Bitsa Lenkopane

-Keobiditse Evelyn "Bitsa" Lenkopane (born 1975 or 1976) is a South African politician who has represented the African National Congress (ANC) in the North West Provincial Legislature since 2019.
+Keobiditse Evelyn Bitsa Lenkopane (born 29 September 1975) is a South African politician who has represented the African National Congress (ANC) in the North West Provincial Legislature since 2019.
 She was formerly the Mayor of Kagisano–Molopo Local Municipality until she was removed by a motion of no confidence in July 2018.

 Lenkopane has also served as Provincial Secretary of the North West branch of the ANC Women's League and as Regional Chairperson of the ANC's Dr Ruth Segomotsi Mompati branch.
 She was a political ally of former North West Premier Supra Mahumapelo.

 Mayor of Kagisano Molopo

 In March 2018, while Lenkopane was Mayor of Kagisano–Molopo, the Ganyesa Magistrate's Court found her guilty of assaulting Boipelo Bareng, a ward councillor representing the opposition Economic Freedom Fighters.
 She was sentenced to pay a fine of R5,000 or serve six months' imprisonment but her sentence was suspended for three years.
 On 13 July that year, the council removed her as mayor through a motion of no confidence; the ANC's Moses Olaotswe was sworn in to replace her.
 The ANC said that her removal was intended to restore public confidence in the party and improve service delivery.

 By the time of her removal from the mayoral office, Lenkopane was the Provincial Secretary of the North West branch of the ANC Women's League.
 In addition, a week after her removal, she was elected Regional Chairperson of the ANC's branch in Dr Ruth Segomotsi Mompati District.
 Her election took place under controversial circumstances; critics, including Mmoloki Cwaile, alleged that Supra Mahumapelo had interfered in the electoral process to prevent his opponents from participating.
 Mahumapelo was then the Provincial Chairperson of the North West ANC and had recently been removed as North West Premier.

 Almost a year after her removal as mayor, in May 2019, Lenkopane was charged in the Ganyesa Magistrate's Court in relation to her conduct while mayor.
 She was accused of using a municipal vehicle without authorisation; while using the vehicle in 2018, she had reportedly been involved in a car accident in which her domestic worker died.